 The School of Social Work is devoted to fostering learning experiences for students that compliment classroom learning.
 The Lunch and Learn Series is designed to engage students in their own learning by partnering with social workers, local organizations, social work educators, and community members as facilitators of teaching and learning.

-On this page, you will find details about the Lunch and Learn Series for the Fall 2013 semester.
-Our hope is that these sessions will challenge you, encourage you to use critical thinking, and faciitate a learning experience founded in quality and excellence.
+On this page, you will find details about the Lunch and Learn Series for 2013/2014.
+Our hope is that these sessions will challenge you, encourage you to use critical thinking, and facilitate a learning experience founded in quality and excellence.

 To register for a session, click here.